willfaught/willfaught.github.io/content/blog/2016-04-06-6-die-from-brain-eating-amoeba.md

 title: 6 Die From Brain-Eating Amoeba
 ---

->It sounds like science fiction but it’s true: A killer amoeba living in lakes enters the body through the nose and attacks the brain where it feeds until you die.
+>It sounds like science fiction but it's true: A killer amoeba living in lakes enters the body through the nose and attacks the brain where it feeds until you die.

-Thanks a lot, brain-eating amoebas, now I can’t submerge my head anywhere.
+Thanks a lot, brain-eating amoebas, now I can't submerge my head anywhere.

 Terrifying.